 For our fiscal years ended December 31, 2007 and 2008, we derived cash receipts equal to approximately 70.2% and 74.4%, respectively, of our net revenue from tuition financed under the Title IV programs, which include student loans with interest rates subsidized by the federal government.
 Additionally, some of our students finance their education through private loans that are not subsidized.
 If our students' employment circumstances are adversely affected by regional or national economic downturns, they may be more heavily dependent on student loans.
 Interest rates have reached relatively low levels in recent years, creating a favorable borrowing environment for students.
 However, in the event interest rates increase or Congress decreases the amount available for federal student aid, our students may have to pay higher interest rates on their loans.
 Any future increase in interest rates will result in a corresponding increase in educational costs to our existing and prospective students, which could result in a significant reduction in our student population and revenues.
-Higher interest rates may in turn adversely impact our eligibility to participate in some or all of the Title IV programs, which could result in a significant reduction in our student population and our profitability.
+Higher interest rates could also contribute to higher default rates with respect to our students' repayment of their education loans.
+Higher default rates may in turn adversely impact our eligibility to participate in some or all of the Title IV programs, which could result in a significant reduction in our profitability.
 See "We may lose our eligibility to participate in the Title IV programs if our student loan default rates are too high" located elsewhere in "Risk Factors" for further information.

-Our failure to comply with the regulatory requirements of states other than Arizona could result in actions taken by those states that could have a material adverse effect on our enrollments.
+Our failure to comply with the regulatory requirements of states other than Arizona could result in actions taken by those states that could have a material adverse effect on our envolvements